FOSSit/The-IceCream-Factory/README.md

 Configure the email backend in settings.py with your email server details (SMTP server, port, credentials).
 Implement Email Sending Functionality:

-In your views or custom functions, use libraries like django.core.mail or third-party email libraries to send email notifications to customers.
+In your views or custom functions, use libraries like django.core.mail or third-party email libraries to send email notifications to customers